 In addition to the survey data on individuals, we will be able to use publicly available data to observe any changes in outcomes that happen at a population-level in the A Better Start areas.

 There are several small subgroups being studied alongside this largescale work.
 For example, biometric (laboratory) data is being collected for a small group of children, and some parent-infant interactions are being studied in the home learning environment.

 Once we have gathered information on the outcomes of the programme, we can begin to develop an idea of the cost-effectiveness of the programme.
 This will feed into an economic evaluation of A Better Start (see below).

-The full ‘protocol’ for the impact evaluation can be found here.
 For more information on the progress of the evaluation, its findings and any upcoming events, please sign up for our newsletter.

 Experts have come together from a number of universities and research organisations, bringing subject and methodological expertise to successfully study A Better Start and communicate their findings.

 You can see who is in the evaluation team here.